SAP/spartacus-docs/_pages/telco/journey-management-serviceability-check-of-spo.md

 ## Overview

-The feature provides the ability for a registered customer to upfront verify if a selected single or multiple simple product offerings are serviceable (available) at the provided address or not from the advertisement banner, so that the customers can place orders for only those product offerings, which can be serviced at the provided address.
-This feature enhances customer experience as the customers can compare different offerings, which are available to them.
-Additionally, customers also get to know all product offerings that are serviceable at a specific address.
+The feature enables customers to confirm the availability (serviceability) of product offerings at the specified address before placing an order, so that customers can place orders only for product offerings that are available (serviceable) at the specified address.
+The feature enhances customer experience as the customers can compare different product offerings, which are available at the specified address before placing an order.

-This feature takes into consideration the journey [checklist policy for serviceability (installation address) check](https://help.sap.com/viewer/32f0086927f44c9ab1199f1dab8833cd/latest/en-US/f17d331d62164ae686f2d4fdb437e9c4.html), so that when the customer places an order for the product offering that requires serviceability check, the journey checklist policy validates the provided address with the pin code to confirm if the single or multiple product offerings can be serviceable at the provided address or not.
+To effectively filter the product offerings based on the address that includes the postal code specified by the customer, this feature implements the [Serviceabiity Checklist](https://help.sap.com/viewer/32f0086927f44c9ab1199f1dab8833cd/latest/en-US/f17d331d62164ae686f2d4fdb437e9c4.html).

 ## Prerequisites

-The system performing the serviceability check of the provided installation address should be up and running (for demonstration purposes, a mock service can be used).
+The system performing the serviceability check of the specified installation address should be up and running (for demonstration purposes, a mock service can be used).

 To start the mock service:
 1. Download SOAP UI 5.6.0 (or the version compatible with your Operating System)